 The invention of spring mattresses preceded memory foam, but that does not mean one is obsolete while the other is technologically superior.
 The basic difference between the two types of mattresses is in their feel—while memory foam is more body-conforming and pressure relieving, spring mattresses are bouncier with more give.

 Before memory foam was introduced in the 90s, spring beds were popular.
 The addition of springs offered more support to beds than its predecessor, which used to be large pillows filled with cotton, hay, or down.
+Yet with more constructions to choose from, shoppers often ponder whether a memory foam or spring mattress is better.

 Both memory foam and spring mattresses have their benefits and drawbacks.
 You have to decide which one to choose for a good night’s sleep based on your priorities and preferences.
 Choosing the best mattress type for your body is important for quality sleep.
 A 2002 study found that a comfortable bed enhances your sleep quality.